gmazzap/Brain/README.md

 This interface is made by 2 metdods:

-1. `getBindings` that take the current containerhas argument, it is used to register services and params
+1. `getBindings` that take the current container as argument, it is used to register services and params
 2. `boot` to boot the module, i.e. to run something that should be done once.
-Method take has argument the current container, so it can be used to do something on boot.
+Method takes as argument the current container, so it can be used to do something on boot.

 To register the module, should be used the `addModule` method of container, but **only using `'brain_init'` hook**.